mocheng520/erickpixel/Selection System/Readme.md

     foreach(Example2 selected in selectionHandler.currentSelection)
     {
-      	// Now the elements came as the class you wanted!
+        // Now you're accessing only the elements of the Type that you wanted!
     }

 </code>